Zulko/bricks_and_scissors/content/posts/overhangs.md

   width=400
 />

-The good news is that clique finding has been the bread and butter of graph theorists for a long time, and they have come up with sophisticated algorithms to quickly spot the best and largest cliques of a graph (see Bron-Kerbosch, Tarjan-Trojanowski, to cite only the ones with the most impressive names).
+The good news is that clique finding has been the bread and butter of graph theorists for a long time, and they have come up with sophisticated algorithms to quickly spot the best and largest cliques of a graph (see Bron-Kerbosch or Tarjan-Trojanowski, to cite only the ones with the most impressive names).

 It can be daunting to go through all the literature and understand the subtleties of each approach, but I have a PhD in Applied Mathematics, so I googled _"python clique finding"_ and used whichever library the first link told me to.
 Turns out the excellent Networkx library has all the methods we need!
 For instance this ~10-line snippet generates a collection of 32 compatible overhangs with 75% G/C: